-- Visit our Office of Licensure and Field Placement for all licensure questions, current regulations, and steps for obtaining the reading specialist license.
+- Visit our Licensure and Certification page for all licensure questions, current regulations, and steps for obtaining the reading specialist license.

 You will have educational and professional development resources to help you achieve your career goals.
 Participate in special projects and take advantage of resources such as the Center for Education and Community, which hosts conferences and professional development opportunities for teachers and graduate students.